-For me Christmas time is a time to reflect.
+For me, Christmas time is a time to reflect.
 Reflect on the years gone by.
 I think as we get older we do tend to do that.
 People, experiences and memories are what make us who we are.
 At Christmas time I think about my family, especially those who are no longer with us.

 I think about my family when I was a child and the kind of Christmases we had.
 I wasn’t from a religious family but we knew how to get together and celebrate.
 I remember the times when the six of us would sit around the dinner table.
 Enjoying the food, the family and the in jokes that were made.
-We were not a wealthy or well off family but my parents always made sure we had the best Christmas we could.
+We were not a wealthy or well-off family but my parents always made sure we had the best Christmas we could.

 Each year I have a glass of Cherry Brandy or Advocaat and each year I remember and celebrate my mum.
-Her treat at Christmas was to have a glass of Cherry Brandy or Advocaat and I sit there drinking it I have the warm memories of my mum sitting in her chair enjoying that moment.
+Her treat at Christmas was to have a glass of Cherry Brandy or Advocaat and I sit there drinking it I have warm memories of my mum sitting in her chair enjoying that moment.

 2020 has been a long year

 2020 has been a long year but I consider myself to have been fortunate.
-Unlike a lot of people I have been able to work.
+Unlike a lot of people, I have been able to work.
 My family has been safe from the pandemic, unlike some of my friends and colleagues that have been touched by it.
 I have learnt to adjust to working at home and doing much of my work over the telephone and via video.
 I have struggled with blogging and this is my first article since March 2020.

 My Christmas message last year was very different.
 The pandemic was not even on the horizon for the average person.
 Maybe they knew about it in Wuhan, China, this time last year but we were blissfully unaware. what a difference a year makes! now many of us are experts on the subject of the pandemic

-Finally my Christmas wish for all my readers and subscribers is that you have a merry Christmas.
+Finally, my Christmas wish for all my readers and subscribers is that you have a merry Christmas.
 It may be small this year and it was disappointing to receive the news at short notice that Christmas, though not cancelled we will not be able to share it with our nearest and dearest.
 I will miss spending time with my children this year.
 The sacrifice is worth it for the coming years in which we will be able to do that.

-My last finally is that you have a healthy and happy New Year.
+My last final is that you have a healthy and happy New Year.
 Do not be tempted to blow all the good work over the past year and Christmas by mixing and inviting lots of people around for a New Year’s party.
 Do what I do, put Jools Holland Hootenanny on TV with a glass of good cheer and enjoy the moment.
 Keep safe and keep well in 2021.